800-450-6118

 Wearing a certified wrist splint for carpal tunnel syndrome is a good first step toward treating this condition.
 Being careful to avoid what caused the problem (like repetitive hand stress) and wearing the splint at night will make mild cases of carpal tunnel disappear within a few weeks.

-At all costs, avoid using drug store splints.
+Avoid wearing a wrist splint during the daytime.
+This only stresses your wrist more.
+And at all costs, avoid using drug store splints.
 They are not designed to treat carpal tunnel syndrome and can actually make your condition worse.

 If your carpal tunnel symptoms are more severe, simple night splinting will not be enough.
 You must combine it with